 Private Lavin of ‘A’ Company was wounded in the Action at Audregnies.
 He wrote: “One of our own R.A.M.C. officers bandaged me, and the next day I was taken with a number of other English to a hospital in Audregnies.”

 From the 25th August to 2nd September four Officers (Jackson, Dyer, Joliffe and Elliott) of the Cheshires and Gallagher of the 4th Dragoon Guards remained at the Hospital, which was part of Convent and staffed by nuns and had been turned into a Hospital, by the Germans, after the Battle.

-During this time, at 9am on 30th August 1914, Private 8019 W. Jones, of ‘D’ Company (see below), was the second death at the hospital.
-(Private 8316 Fred Thorpe also of ‘D’ Company who on the 29th August 1914 had been the first death at the hospital.)
+During this time, at 9.00 a.m. on 30th August 1914, William became the second death at the hospital.
+(Private 8315 Fred Thorpe also of ‘D’ Company who on the 29th August 1914 had been the first death at the hospital – see below.)

-William’s ‘Register of Soldier’s Effects‘ record confirms this.
-He would probably have been buried in Audregnies Churchyard, which was one of the locations from which men were re-buried in Cement House after the War.
+William’s ‘Register of Soldier’s Effects‘ record confirms that he was originally buried in Audregnies Churchyard, which was one of the locations from which men were re-buried in Cement House after the War.

 Almost 500 French graves in the original Plots XVI, XVII and XVIII were removed in 1922 and the space vacated has been filled in the intervening years by graves brought in from communal cemeteries and churchyards in the area when their maintenance in these locations could no longer be assured.